lukekulak/Portfolio/Blog_Proj/README.md

 ### Below are some key features of the site:
    * Home page that will show, reverse chronologically, user-created posts
    * User & Profile login/logout and registration system.
 Includes default and changeable profile pictures
-   * Editable posts if the current singed-in profile is the author of the post
+   * Editable posts if the current signed-in profile is the author of the post
    * Crispy forms formatting
    * Automatic profile picture resizing
    * Conditional pagination